nfoster1492/ClassMateBot-1/README.md

 This project helps to improve the life of students, TAs and teachers by automating many mundane tasks which are sometimes done manually.
 ClassMateBot is a discord bot made in Python and could be used for any discord channel.

-This is Project 3 for the ClassMateBot.
-Changes are marked below and listed in [Project 3 Changes](https://github.com/CSC510-Group-25/ClassMateBot/blob/group25-documentation/docs/Project3Changes.md).
+This is Project 2 for team 1 in Fall 2023.
+Changes are marked below and listed in (add link here)
 ---

 ## :orange_book: Description